mk-dev-code/jwt-validator/README.md

 jwt.validation.algs=EdDSA,RS256
 ```

-1.3.
-Create a filter chain and add JwtValidationFilter before UsernamePasswordAuthenticationFilter.
+3. Create a filter chain and add JwtValidationFilter before UsernamePasswordAuthenticationFilter.
+This sample configuration requires all requests to `/auth/` to have a valid JWT set in respective HTTP header.
 ```java
     @Bean
     SecurityFilterChain filterChain(final HttpSecurity http) throws Exception {